MarcelWaldvogel/react-zorm/README.md

 on every input change.
 See the [Zorm type](#zorm-type) docs on how to do this.

-Alternatively you can use the `<Value>` wrapper which allows access to the input value via render prop:
+Alternatively, you can use the `<Value>` wrapper which allows access to the input value via render prop:

 ```ts